 The publication also includes definitions of common election access vocabulary such as accessible formats, reasonable accommodations, and universal design.
 The new tool is intended to serve as an easy-to-use resource to facilitate discussions on disability inclusion in political processes.

-“International Language Guidelines on Disability” is available in Arabic, Bahasa Indonesian, English, French, Kyrgyz, Russian, Spanish and Ukrainian.
+“International Language Guidelines on Disability” is available in Amharic, Arabic, Bahasa Indonesia, English, French, Kyrgyz, Russian, Spanish and Ukrainian.